 To support small businesses, we have expanded the Small Business Bonus Scheme.
 Small businesses have saved more than a billion pounds in Business Rates, thanks to the scheme.

 We’re connecting businesses to the markets they need.
-We’ve exceeded the 2016 target to provide broadband access to 85 per cent of premises, and we’ll reach 100 per cent by 2021.
+We’ve met our 2017 target to provide broadband access to 95 per cent of premises, and we’ll reach 100 per cent by 2021.